1899 (TV series): Audience viewership

 During its debut week, 1899 ranked at number two on Netflix's Top 10 TV English titles just three days after its release with 79.27 million hours viewed.
 The following week, the series remained at the same position and garnered 87.89 million viewing hours.
 In its third week, the series generated 44.62 million viewing hours, while also holding its position at number two.

 Critical response

 The series received generally positive reviews.
-On Rotten Tomatoes, it holds a "Certified Fresh" approval rating of 79% based on 28 reviews, with an average rating of 6.80/10.
+On Rotten Tomatoes, it holds an approval rating of 79% based on 28 reviews, with an average rating of 6.80/10.
 The website's critical consensus states, "1899 navigates its multicultural passengers through an atmospheric mystery and delivers a suspenseful journey, even if it may never reach a satisfying destination."
-On Metacritic, which uses a weighted average, the series has a score of 66 out of 100 based on 12 critic reviews, indicating "generally favorable reviews".

-Collider named 1899 as one of the best new TV shows of 2022, while MovieWeb ranked it the sixth best TV show of the year.
+On Metacritic, which uses a weighted average, the series has a score of 66 out of 100 based on 12 critic reviews, indicating "generally favorable reviews".Collider named 1899 as one of the best new TV shows of 2022, while MovieWeb ranked it the sixth best TV show of the year.